-Whenever a due process hearing is requested regarding a dispute over placement, then the parent(s) and the District must have the opportunity to an expedited due process hearing.
+Whenever a due process hearing is requested regarding a dispute over placement, then the parent and the school must have the opportunity to an expedited due process hearing.
 The expedited due process hearing timelines differ from the standard due process hearing timelines in that:

-- 1. The hearing must occur within 20 school days of the date the due process complaint is received, and - 2.
-The hearing officer must make a determination (final decision) within ten (10) school days after the conclusion of the hearing.
+- 1. the hearing must occur within 20 school days of the date the due process complaint is received, and - 2. the hearing officer must make a determination (final decision) within 10 school days after the conclusion of the hearing.